diegoceccarelli/json-wikipedia/README.md

 	./scripts/convert-xml-dump-to-json.sh [en|it] wikipedia-dump.xml.bz wikipedia-dump.avro

+### Note: convert multistream dump

+Converting the wikipedia multistream dump will fail.
+Apparently this is due to issue reading from the bzip.
+You can work around by uncompressing the dump before and passing it on the standard input, using the special '-' to tell json-wikipedia to read from the stdin:

+    bzcat wikipedia-multistream-dump.xml.gz | java -jar target/json-wikipedia-*.jar - wikipedia-dump.avro [en|it]

+or

+	.bzcat wikipedia-multistream-dump.xml.gz | /scripts/convert-xml-dump-to-json.sh [en|it] - wikipedia-dump.avro

 ### Content of the output

 Both the commands will produce a file contain a file containing a record for each article.
 In the JSON format each line of the file contains an article